eclipse-volttron/volttron-openadr-ven/README.md

 poetry install
 ```

-# Installing the agent on Monolith Volttron

-# Starting the agent

-## Prerequisites

-With the environment setup to run the OpenADRVen agent, we need to setup a local Volttron platform and configure the
+The environment is now setup to run the OpenADRVen agent.
+Next, we need to set up a local Volttron platform and configure the
 remote VTN server that this OpenADRVen agent will connect to.

-## Local Volttron platform setup
+### 2. Local Volttron platform setup

 We need to start a local Volttron platform on the same machine that is hosting this OpenADRVen agent.
 Follow the [installation steps](https://volttron.readthedocs.io/en/develop/introduction/platform-install.html)
 for installing a single instance of the Volttron platform.
 After you have installed and started the Volttron platform, we need